Epiphanius of Salamis: Origenist controversy and death

 In 399, the dispute took on another dimension, when the Bishop of Alexandria, Theophilus, who had initially supported John, changed his views and started persecuting Origenist monks in Egypt.
 As a result of this persecution, four of these monks, the so-called Tall Brothers, fled to Palestine, and then travelled to Constantinople, seeking support and spreading the controversy.
-John Chrysostom, Bishop of Constantinople, gave the monks shelter.
-Bishop Theophilus of Alexandria saw his chance to use this event to bring down his enemy Chrysostom: in 402 he summoned a council in Constantinople, and invited those supportive of his anti-Origenist views.
+John Chrysostom, Bishop of Constantinople, gave the monks shelter, where they appealed to the Emperor.
+Theophilus saw his chance to use this event to bring down Chrysostom, who was his enemy: In 402 he summoned a council in Constantinople, and invited those supportive of his anti-Origenist views.
 Epiphanius, by this time nearly 80, was one of those summoned, and began the journey to Constantinople.
-However, when he realised he was being used as a tool by Theophilus against Chrysostom, who had given refuge to the monks persecuted by Theophilus and who were appealing to the emperor, Epiphanius started back to Salamis, only to die on the way home in 403.
+However, when he realised he was being used as a tool by Theophilus against Chrysostom, Epiphanius started back to Salamis, and died on the way home in 403.

 The curtain incident

-Letter LI in Jerome's letters gives Jerome's Latin translation, made at Epiphanius' request, of his letter, originally in Greek from c.
-394, "From Epiphanius, Bishop of Salamis, in Cyprus, to John, Bishop of Jerusalem" (see previous section for wider context).
+Letter LI in Jerome's letters gives Jerome's Latin translation, made at Epiphanius's request, of his letter, originally in Greek from c.
+394, "From Epiphanius, Bishop of Salamis, in Cyprus, to John, Bishop of Jerusalem".
 The final section covers the often quoted incident of the curtain, which unlike other passages attributed to Epiphanius and quoted by the Iconoclasts, is accepted as authentic by modern scholars: